 To finish your doll's desert boots, glue the "crepe rubber" soles to the base of the outer soles of the boots holding them in place until the glue grabs.
 Allow them to dry thoroughly.

-When the soles are dry, thread a needle with your choice of boot laces (for the 1:12 scale doll I used fine crochet thread) which has been run over a wax candle or beeswax to stiffen it slightly.
+When the soles are dry, thread a needle with your choice of boot laces (for the 1:12 scale doll we used fine crochet thread) which has been run over a wax candle or beeswax to stiffen it slightly.
 You can remove the shoes from the doll at this point or leave them in place and lace them up.

-To create the... effect of laces, take your thread through the sides of your boots just above where they meet against the tongue.
-(See photo on the first page of these instructions) Pull the thread through both sides of the boot as if you were threading boot laces, leaving half of your thread free below your first stitch.
+To create the effect of laces, take your thread through the sides of your boots just above where they meet against the tongue.
+(See photo on the first step of these instructions) Pull the thread through both sides of the boot as if you were threading boot laces, leaving half of your thread free below your first stitch.
 Take your needle over to the opposite side, just near the top of the boot, and take it out from behind as if the lace is coming through an eyelet.
 For larger doll boots, you may be able to fit small eyelets for your boot laces.
 Remove the thread from the needle and rethread the opposite end of the thread through.
 Take a stitch to the opposite side of the boot.
 Use tweezers to tie a bow at the top of the boot pulling the sides together.

 Experiment with different leathers and side stitch patterns to make a range of ankle boots or other shoes for your doll.
 Have fun!